Juantantan/MandelbrotExplorer/Readme.md

 very few which combine the two APIs.
 These Interoperability offerings are just code snippets in reference articles.

 ## Mentions and thanks
-I wrote a very basic Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
-Upgrding this to a C# version using a Dual-core processor sped things up somewhat but something was missing.

 ### Eric Bainville
-A few years later, I did a search on rendering the Mandelbrot set and how others had done that.
+A few years after the VB and C# versions were written, I did a search on rendering the Mandelbrot set and how others had done that.
 I stumbled upon the excellent and extensive work done by Eric Bainville.
 My initial implementation using OpenCL was based on Eric's work.
 Without that, which formed the central core of the OpenCL part, I probably would not have done anything more.
+Please take the opportunity to see Eric's work.
 Eric has a web site here: http://www.bealto.com/cv.html

 ### Mark Brown
 When I got a recent version of this software to run some years ago, I passed a copy to Mark and he was kind enough to go